buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceStyleLighting.md

 ### ReflectanceColour
 A coefficient that determines the extent that the light falling onto a surface is fully or partially reflected.
-> NOTE&nbsp; The factor can be measured physically and has three ratios for the red, green and blue part of the light.
+> NOTE  The factor can be measured physically and has three ratios for the red, green and blue part of the light.